snap-stanford/snap-python-64/doc/source/reference/conv.rst

     # graph will be an object of type snap.PNGraph
     graph = snap.ToGraph(snap.PNGraph, sample_table, "srcID", "dstID", snap.aaFirst)

-.. function:: LoadModeNetToNet(PMMNet Graph, const TStr& Name, PTable Table, const TStr& NCol, TStrV& NodeAttrV)
+.. function:: LoadModeNetToNet(PMMNet Graph, const TStr& Name, PTable Table, const TStr& NCol, TStr64V& NodeAttrV)

 Loads a mode, with name Name, into the PMMNet from the TTable.
 NCol specifies the node id column and NodeAttrV the node attributes.